tin10n/week7/README.md

 - style.css: Includes the styles for the calculator.
 It also contains links to fonts and background images.
 The page is fully responsive, so it looks great on any device.

 - index.js: The heart of the calculator!
 This JavaScript file contains the core computing logic.
-It handles how each button is inputed.
+It handles how each button is inputted.
 You’ll find comments throughout to explain how each part works.

 You can also access the pocket calculator through the Vercel link.